 More severe toxicity results from ingestion (usually with suicidal intent) of gram quantities of a copper salt (eg, copper sulfate) or from absorption of large amounts through the skin (eg, if compresses saturated with a solution of a copper salt are applied to large areas of burned skin).
 Hemolytic anemia and anuria can result and may be fatal.

 Indian childhood cirrhosis, non-Indian childhood cirrhosis, and idiopathic copper toxicity are probably identical disorders in which excess copper causes cirrhosis.
 All appear to be caused by ingesting milk that has been boiled or stored in corroded copper or brass vessels.
-Studies suggest that idiopathic copper toxicity may develop only in infants with an unknown genetic defect.
+Studies suggest that infants with idiopathic copper toxicity may have an as yet unidentified genetic defect.

 Diagnosis of acquired copper toxicity usually requires liver biopsy, which may show Mallory hyalin bodies.